Stochastic model error in the LANS-alpha and NS-alpha deconvolution models of turbulence: Numerical Methods

 It is worth remarking that at no point does the time evolution of the approximate dynamics~(\ref{mvort}) governing~$m$ enter into the computation of $\rho$.
 Indeed, sensitive dependence on initial conditions is well known for the dynamical systems studied here, which in turn, implies there is no shadowing result that could be used to compare separate evolutions of $\omega$ and $m$ over long periods of time.

 Theoretically the evolution of $\omega$ should be determined by the exact dynamics of the two-dimensional incompressible Navier--Stokes equations.
-As this is not possible in any numerical experiment, we therefore consider as exact the solution $\omega_k^n$ to the discrete dynamical system given by the fully-dealiased spectral Galerkin method for approximating equations (\ref{vort}) in which the linear terms have been integrated exactly in time and the nonlinear term using an Euler method.
+As this is not possible in any numerical experiment, we therefore consider two discrete dynamical systems